Disable Functions¶

 This directive requires a list of PHP functions, separated by a comma, and set in the PHP.ini file: this is read at startup time and cannot be changed later.

-disable_functions only works on PHP native functions, and extension functions.
+disable_functions only works on native functions, and extension functions.
 It is not possible to preemptively disable a custom function: this may be achieved by defining the forbidden function, and assigning it a warning, or no operation.

 Disabled functions appear as undefined: in fact, they can also be redefined, with a custom code and then used.